Would you rather text than talk?

 Would you rather text or email than talk?

 It’s just so easy.
 I don’t have to interrupt anyone, I can write while I’m in the moment, I don’t have to hold anything in my memory, I don’t even have to wait my turn to talk.
 When the thought appears, I can just shoot a message off and my counterpart can react when it is convenient for them.
-In some case, with my more talkative friends (and family members) a digital message is the only way I can get a word in edgewise.
+In some cases, with my more talkative friends (and family members) a digital message is the only way I can get a word in edgewise.

 Plus, I can re-read, check my tone or make sure I didn’t word anything in an insensitive way.
 I can edit.
 Digital communication allows me to put forth my best self.
 Great stuff…right?

 Sherry Turkle is not so sure.
 Her TED talk Connected but Alone? takes a good hard look at what digital communication may be doing to us.
 We have all heard that technology may be making us more isolated, so beyond this statement, just how it is doing that?
-Turkle gets right under the hood of our communication habits and puts forth some thought provoking concepts that definitely gave me pause.
+Turkle gets right under the hood of our communication habits and puts forth some thought-provoking concepts that definitely gave me pause.

 This lesson is definitely for more advanced students.
-I did this with a mixed class of high level and lower level students and the lower level were a bit lost.
+I did this with a mixed class of high-level and lower-level students and the lower level were a bit lost.
 However, I still recommend using first language material as much as you can to get their ears and minds used to native speaking.
-Once they get over focusing on what they don’t understand and focus on what they do, they will increase their ability to get into the English speaking community.
+Once they get over focusing on what they don’t understand and focus on what they do, they will increase their ability to get into the English-speaking community.

 Pre discussion

-• Let’s hypothesize…Why do you think Turkle thinks texting and emailing is making us more isolated?
+• Let’s hypothesize…Why do you think Turkle thinks texting and emailing are making us more isolated?

 • Make a pros and cons list for digital communication